Cannabis and sports: Rugby football

 In 1999, the England national rugby union team captain Lawrence Dallaglio was investigated by the Rugby Football Union over claims he had smoked cannabis whilst on a rugby tour as well as dealing drugs.
 He was later stripped of the captaincy as a result.

 Skateboarding

 A medical review found that "cannabis consumption was found to be highest among athletes seeking the high risk and excitement of competing in extreme sports", listing skateboarding as a specific example.
 The first cannabis related suspension for skateboarding occurred in 2019, of a competitor in run-ups to the 2020 Summer Olympics.

+When Chad Muska was partnered with éS, he designed a skate shoe with a "weed stash spot", a pocket in the tongue of the shoe.
+This is something he started doing due to his own cannabis consumption, saying "It was definitely a place to stash weed in...That was kind of the main goal."
+When he left the brand and partnered with Four Star Distribution to form Circa, he took this design with him, implementing it in various shoes with various methods; some used a zipper pocket, others used Velcro.
+The design was picked up by other companies such as Osiris, but has since fallen out of fashion.

 Snowboarding

 A gold medal in men's snowboarding was temporarily rescinded at the 1998 Winter Olympics after Canadian Ross Rebagliati tested positive for cannabis use.
 A drug test showed that he had 17.8 ng/mL of THC metabolite in his system, slightly higher than the 15 ng/mL threshold used by the International Ski Federation.
 The IOC executive board voted 3–2 to disqualify him from competition on February 11, 1998, which the Canadian Olympic Association immediately appealed.
 Rebagliati maintained his innocence and said that he had tested positive due to exposure to secondhand smoke.
 On February 13 an appeals court ruled in Rebagliati's favor, due to the fact that cannabis had not been officially banned by the IOC yet (it was banned shortly thereafter in April) and therefore the IOC had no authority to strip the medal.
 No charges were filed against Rebagliati after he was questioned by Japanese police for seven hours regarding the matter.
 He was put on the No Fly List and banned from entering the United States, however, which prevented him from participating in future competitions such as the X Games.